willdurand/willdurand.github.io/_posts/2012-01-17-my-git-branching-model.md

 - the code must be merged in the `develop` branch.

 ![](/images/posts/2012/01/git-feature-branch.webp)
-_Figure 2: A feature branch next based on the "develop" branch<br>(based on Vincent Driessen's similar illustration)_ {:.with-caption .can-invert-image-in-dark-mode}
+_Figure 2: A feature branch next based on the "develop" branch (based on Vincent Driessen's similar illustration)_
+{:.with-caption .can-invert-image-in-dark-mode}

 To create a feature branch, I use the following command: